benp0908/episerver-1/README.md

 - `f` for FFA, `2` for 2 Teams, `3` for 3 Teams, or `4` for 4 Teams
 - `d` for Domination or `m` for Mothership

+Note:
-Note: Maze FFA and 2 Teams Mothership are replaced with just Maze and `Mothership`
+- Maze FFA and 2 Teams Mothership are replaced with just Maze and Mothership
+- Team modes without domination or mothership are changed to TDM instead of Teams
+- Although Maze is before the team number in the gamemode code, they are moved to be after it in the displayed name (`m2` to 2TDM Maze)

 ## Breaking Changes